Four Lessons Learned From My Entrepreneurial Journey

 A personal reflection after leaving my corporate gig 7 years ago

-By: Nevin Bansal, President and CEO of Outreach Promotional Solutions
+This post was written by Nevin Bansal, President and CEO of Outreach Promotional Solutions.

 As I sit here thinking about 2019 and some of the goals I have personally and professionally, I can’t help but think about the last seven years since I left my corporate job and started my own business.